7 key skills for successful supply chain and procurement negotiation

 Ethical standards and reliability in a skilled negotiator stimulate trust for an effective negotiation to take place.
 Both parties in a negotiation must trust that the other side will keep up with promises and agreements.
 A negotiator must have the skills to implement his promises after bargaining ends as ethics in procurement is a key skill to learn.

 Being a good negotiator requires a set of skills and knowledge to make sure that the required objectives are reached.
-To make this happen, it is essential to provide an effective training and development program for procurement and supply chain employees, allowing them to learn about the essence of purchasing, negotiation and the steps to follow.
+To make this happen, it is essential to provide an effective training and development program and provide access to purchasing training for procurement and supply chain employees, allowing them to learn about the essence of procurement purchasing, negotiation, and the steps to follow.
 Increased competitive advantage and profitability are sure to follow from improvement in negotiation skills.